About Being an Election Judge

 Election Judges are an integral part of making the election process work smoothly for voters.
 Election Judges take on multiple roles in each polling location:

 - Head Judge: manages the polling location and all other Election Judges

 - Greeter Judge: directs traffic flow and maintains order

 - Registration Judge: oversees use of poll books (iPads) and oversees the registration process for voters who need to complete their voter registration

 - Additional duties include setting up and closing down the polling location, and certifying the polling location results.

-Election Judges are paid $10 per hour and paid training is provided.
+Election Judges are paid $11 per hour and paid training is provided.
 Election Judges are required to attend a minimum of two hours of training, for which you will be paid.

 Minnesota State Law allows time off from work without loss of wages to serve as an Election Judge as long as you provide at least a 20-day notice to your employer.

 Students who are at least 16 years of age may serve as Student Judges.
-Student Judges perform all job functions of a polling place and are paid $10 per hour.
-Download a Student Election Judge flyer for more information.
+Student Judges perform all job functions of a polling place and are paid $11 per hour.